 Just opposite the museum entrance is a fab beach cafe (Porthmeor beach cafe), crispy fried salt and pepper squid, crab sandwiches with aioli dip and a couple of brews were the perfect gallery refresher!

 On the empty St Ives beach, you can see the fab textures and curves formed by the movement of the sea.

-This whole coastline is really fantastic and the sculpture garden gave a real glimpse into Hepworth’s inspiration from the area.
-We left feeling energized and excited by the idea of an outside working studio space, with a daybed of course!
+This whole coastline is really fantastic, and the sculpture garden gave a real glimpse into Hepworth’s inspiration from the area.
+We left feeling energized and excited by the idea of outside working studio space, with a daybed, of course!

 You can read more about visiting here: Barbara Hepworth Sculpture Garden

 p.s since visiting St Ives back in 2019, we were lucky enough to find a new art studio and have moved to St Ives, whoo hoo! you can see details on the studio renovation project here)